wjs20/wjs20.github.io/_posts/2024-02-18-antibody-discovery-is-becoming-more-data-driven.markdown

 each arm having 4 rounds.
 Looking at the first arm (far left) as an example we see that we start off our selections with human antigen at a concentration of 100 nanomolar.
-We take the output of this selection and use it as input to another selection however in this selection we use the mouse ortholog of our antigen.
+We take the output of this selection and use it as input to another selection, however in this selection we use the mouse ortholog of our antigen.
 Again, the output from this round is used as input for round three where we drop the concentration of our antigen to 10 Nanomolar.
 By swapping the species ortholog of our antigen and dropping the concentration, we are changing